-Download the model code of conduct (2018)
+About the NGA model code of conduct 2019

+Once approved by the governing board, the Code will apply to all governors/trustees/academy committee members.
 We recommend that the code should be thoroughly discussed so that the whole governing board has ownership of it, and, once it has been adopted, the governors/trustees/academy committee members should be asked to review and agree it, on an annual basis ideally at the first meeting in the autumn term.